mvngu/haskyll/_tabs/hello_ghc.md

 package manager of your platform is that you do not need to worry about installing any other dependencies required by GHC.
 However, the downside is that the version offered by the package manager is usually out of date.
-Alternatively, you can use [GHCup][ghCup] to install a specific version of GHC.
+Alternatively, you can use [GHCup][ghCup] to install the latest, or a specific, version of GHC.

+## Exercises

+<strong>Exercise 1.</strong> Use the package manager of your operating system to install GHC.

+<strong>Exercise 2.</strong> Install GHCup on your computer.

 [ghc]: https://www.haskell.org/ghc/
 [ghCup]: https://www.haskell.org/ghcup/